hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/IPsec.md

 *Note:* The *initiator* is the peer that sends the first request (i.e., an *IKE_SA_INIT* request).
 For the lifetime of the established *IKE* *SA*, this peer is referred to as the initiator in all *IKE* messages.

-*Note:* The *Message ID* field is a sequence number that starts with zero, and is incremented with each request sent.
+*Note:* The *Message ID* field is a counter that starts with zero, and is incremented with each request sent.
 A separate value is maintained by each peer.
 For example, after a successful *IKE_AUTH* exchange, the initiator's next *MID* is 2, and the responder's next *MID* is 0.
 #### *IKE_SA_INIT* Exchange
 ---
 The following payloads are typically contained within an *IKE_SA_INIT* request: